tlangan1/Life-Helper/README.md

    ```
 1. This application uses the `Express Server` application as the backend.
 It assumes it is listening on port 3001.
 1. Note that it is important that this application starts on port 3000 as the server overrides `CORS` for requests coming from this port.

+## Vite Build and Preview

+1. In both cases I need to manually put a copy of service_worker.js in the dist directory.
+2. There should be some way to automate this.

 ## Search Resources